mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ### Create MyGC
 NoGC is a GC plan that only allocates memory, and does not have a collector.
 We're going to use it as a base for building a new garbage collector.
 1. Each plan is stored in `mmtk-openjdk/repos/mmtk-core/src/plan`.
 Navigate there and create a copy of the folder `nogc`.
 Rename it to `mygc`.
-2. Open up the search menu with CRTL-F. Make sure case-sensitive search is enabled.
-3. In *each file* within `mygc`, rename any reference to `nogc` to `mygc` (select one occurrence, and then either right click and select "Change all occurrences" or use the shortcut CTRL-F2).
+3. In *each file* within `mygc`, rename any reference to `nogc` to `mygc`.
 You will also have to separately rename any reference to `NoGC` to `MyGC`.
+   - For example, in Visual Studio Code, you can (making sure sensitivity is selected in the search function) select one instance of `nogc` and either right click and select "Change all instances" or use the CTRL-F2 shortcut, and then type `mygc`, and repeat for `NoGC`.
 4. In order to build using MyGC, you will need to make some changes to the following files:
     1. `mmtk-core/src/plan/mod.rs`, under the import statements, add:
     ```rust